mgeeky/Penetration-Testing-Tools/red-teaming/README.md

     - `Get-ReconData -DirName <DIR>` - Gets names of variables that were created and contains previously imported data.

 - **`set-handler.rc`** - Quickly set metasploit's multi-handler + web_delivery (separated) handler for use with powershell. ([gist](https://gist.github.com/mgeeky/bf4d732aa6e602ca9b77d089fd3ea7c9))

+- [**`SharpWMI`**](https://github.com/mgeeky/SharpWMI) - This implementation is a refurbished and enhanced version of original SharpWMI by @harmj0y that adds some more flexibility for working with malicious VBS scripts, AMSI evasion, file upload purely via WMI and makes it possible to return output from WMI remotely executed commands.
+Initially submitted as a [Pull Request #3](https://github.com/GhostPack/SharpWMI/pull/3) to the original repo of that project, however unless it's merged there - will pin my fork here for accountability

 - **`Stracciatella`** - Powershell runspace from within C# (aka `SharpPick` technique) with AMSI and Script Block Logging disabled for your pleasure.